Table of Contents

 How to Do A Single Straight Arm Pulldown

 - Adjust a cable pulley to the top of the machine.
-Attach a D-handle and choose your weight.
+Attach a D-handle or rope and choose your weight.

 - Stand in front of the cable with feet around shoulder width apart with knees slightly bent.

-- Hinge forward slightly at the hips and take hold of the D handle with a pronated grip.
+- Hinge forward slightly at the hips and take hold of attachment with a pronated grip.

 - Step back from the machine to create tension in the cable.